 - Collect, update and maintain transportation-related GIS database for the MTPO region.
 This will include collecting Kingsport Area Transit Service (KATS) data pertaining to ridership by routes and times, bus stop usage, schedule of service hours, and other inventories and patronage information (KATS, MTPO).
-GIS products for level of service and traffic counts will be developed. - Conduct research, when needed, using the TRIMS (Tennessee Roadway Information Management System) database (TDOT)
+GIS products for level of service and traffic counts will be developed. - Conduct research, when needed, using the TRIMS (Tennessee Roadway Information Management System) database (TDOT) - Collect and maintain Scott County traffic data utilizing GIS platform (LENOWISCO)

 Subtask 5.
-Bicycle and Pedestrian Data Collection
+Bicycle/Pedestrian Data Collection

 Collect bicycle counts at designated locations within the MTPO area, utilizing count technology provided by the City of Kingsport and TDOT.
 Coordinate with TDOT multimodal count division to establish an area-wide count program for bike and pedestrian traffic.
-Pedestrian counts and crash records will also be collected and utilized to supplement the bike/ped plan (completed fall of 2021) om Downtown Kingsport, Downtown Gate city, and Lynn Garden
+Pedestrian counts and crash records will also be collected and utilized to supplement the bike/ped plan (adopted February 2022) in Downtown Kingsport, Downtown Gate City, and Lynn Garden